matt-neave/matt-neave.github.io/public/posts/post5.md

 Now we understand the nodes we will use, let's look at a basic setup.
 In this example, we will use two `AudioStreamPlayers`; one for capturing our microphone, and one for playing the other microphones.

 In a 2D space, we will use an `AudioStreamPlayer2D`, and similar steps can be followed for a 3D space.
 As we want our chat system to be localised by player positions, we attach both these to our player scene.
 Let's name one `MicrophoneInput` and the other `VoipOutput` for clarity.
-In this context, `voip` stands for voice-over-internet-protocol.
+In this context, `VoIP` stands for Voice over Internet Protocol.
 We can reference both of these in a script attached to our player.

 ```gdscript
 @onready var inp: AudioStreamPlayer2D = $MicrophoneInput